ibm-cloud-docs/blockchain-sw-213/howto/console-deploy-ocp.md

 ```
 {:codeblock}

 Replace `<PROJECT_NAME>` with the name of your project.
-Before you install the console, you might want to review the advanced deployment options in the next section.
 The console can take a few minutes to deploy.

 ### Advanced deployment options
 {: #console-deploy-ocp-advanced}